Aims of the Service

 After qualifying as a Physiotherapist in 2006 Stuart began his career in Out-Patients working with a variety of musculoskeletal conditions before developing a keen interest in Chronic pain in 2015.
 Since then, Stuart has worked in the Community Pain Service and manages a complex patient caseload covering musculoskeletal and other long-term conditions with a Biopsychosocial approach to managing the condition.

-To assist the management process he can offer Acupuncture as an adjunct to treatment and has been registered with the Acupuncture Association of Chartered Physiotherapists (AACP) since 2007.
+To assist the management process, he can offer Acupuncture as an adjunct to treatment and has been registered with the Acupuncture Association of Chartered Physiotherapists (AACP) since 2007.
 He also qualified as a Non-Medical Prescriber in 2016, which allows him to monitor, reduce and optimise medication in collaboration with a GP and other Healthcare Professionals.